pineal/Model_Predictive_Controller/README.md

 This project could be compile build and run well on Linux(ubuntu) by following instructions provided.

 ## The Model
+(If MathJax is not supported, please read PDF version to see these equations clearly).
 For the car with a state vector S = $(x, y, \psi, v)$.
 The kinematic model can be expressed as following equations:

 $$ x_t = x_{t-1} + v_{t-1} * \cos(\psi_{t-1}) * dt $$